Elton John rebukes Russia's anti-gay law, cites Moscow visit

-LOS ANGELES (Reuters) - Pop singer Elton John spoke out on Wednesday against Russia’s ban on homosexual propaganda, saying the law legitimized homophobia and provided legal cover to extremists.
+LOS ANGELES, Jan 22 (Reuters) - Pop singer Elton John spoke out on Wednesday against Russia’s ban on homosexual propaganda, saying the law legitimized homophobia and provided legal cover to extremists.

 John’s 500-word statement comes a month after he performed in the country and three days after Russian President Vladimir Putin said his country was welcoming to gays, citing the popularity of the openly gay 66-year-old singer as evidence.